-This document contains a guide on utilizing Third Party Categories that powers the Due Diligence module in the GAN platform.
+This document contains a guide on utilizing Third Party Categories that power the Due Diligence module in the GAN platform.

 the Workflow Builder creates a systematic rule-based approval process for Third Party Companies and Persons